emagiz/emdocs/mds/microlearning/crashcourse-platform-design-drawing-lines-in-message-mapping.md

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-drawing-lines-in-message-mapping--message-mapping-overview-start-editing.png"></p>

 Now it is time to draw lines.
 To help you eMagiz identifies which mandatory elements still need to be mapped.
-In this case, since we are at the beginning that is the root element.
+In this case, since we are at the beginning the mandatory element we start with is the root element.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-drawing-lines-in-message-mapping--message-mapping-overview-emagiz-feedback.png"></p>